 Mountaineering is an extreme sport and only a relatively small minority of people participate.
-Indeed, Loewenstein suggests that these motivations may be more important in mountaineering than in other activities and probably better developed in mountaineers.
-However, he asserts that we can observe these same motivations in many of our daily activities and that we can use them to better understand human behaviour in the general population.
+Indeed, Loewenstein suggests that these motivations may be more important in mountaineering than in other activities.
+It is probably better developed in mountaineers.
+However, he asserts that we can observe these same motivations in many of our daily activities.
+We can use them to better understand human behaviour in the general population.

-This should not be a surprise to any marketer as many brands try to associate themselves with positive behaviours that might improve our self-perception and how we are perceived by others.
+This should not be a surprise to any marketer.
+Many brands try to associate themselves with positive behaviours that might improve our self-perception and how others see us.
 By seeking to embed a brand into existing behaviours we attempt to encourage habit formation.

 DIY retailers promote ideas for ‘projects’ to nudge us into setting goals that we then feel obliged to complete.
 Social gaming companies use gamification to offer achievement levels and badges to reward our skill and encourage us to aim for the next challenge or goal.
-Theme parks benefit from the peak-end rule and duration neglect as we remember the thrilling rides, but soon forget about the time spent in long queues for the most popular rides.
+Theme parks benefit from the peak-end rule and duration neglect.
+We remember the thrilling rides, but soon forget about the time spent in long queues.